m1griffin/arrayfunc/docs/ArrayFunc.rst

 SIMD Support Attributes
 -----------------------

-There is a module which can be used to detect if ArrayFunc is compiled with SIMD support and if the current hardware supports the required SIMD level.
+There is an attribute which can be tested to detect if ArrayFunc is compiled with SIMD support and if the current hardware supports the required SIMD level.

 arrayfunc.simdsupport.hassimd